-Figure 6 shows the reduction through GCH in GC time over a range of heap sizes.
-(Reduction is defined as $100 \times (1 - \frac{time{GCH}}{time{old}})$).
-Thus, a 50% reduction means GC time is halved.)
+Figure 6 shows the reduction through GCH in GC time over a range of heap sizes where reduction is defined as $100 \times (1 - \frac{time{GCH}}{time{old}})$.
 Each reduction number is an average number over three runs; numbers are shown for both GenMS and GenCopy.
-Figure shows that GCH improves GC time for both collectors and for nearly all heap sizes.
-For both collectors GCH achieves substantial speedups, up to 30X for 213_javac and 8X for 209_db.
+Figure 6 shows that GCH improves GC time for both collectors and for nearly all heap sizes.
+For both collectors, GCH achieves substantial speedups in terms of garbage collection time, up to 29X for 213_javac and 10X for 209_db.